Environmental Sustainability Management

 For the treatment of wastewater, SSI has installed chemical water treatment system to reduce levels of wastewater generated in the HRC-pickled and oiled production line, installed sedimentation tanks, sand filters and grease trap tanks in the HRC production line, and equipped with biological treatment system for wastewater from consumption within the plant.
 The quality of water in all systems has been constantly tested by the officials and verified by the external certification body authorized by the government agencies.
 The treated water is recycled and some of which is used to water the plants, with zero discharge outside the plant.

-and 3) Water for utilities at 0.42 million cubic meters.
+3) Water for utilities at 0.47 million cubic meters.

 Control of Water Quality